DaManDOH/Halide_vs17/libpng and libjpeg VS2017 procedure.md

 # Preconditions for This Repository
 1. Never build the entire Halide Solution at once.
 1. Download halide-win-64-distro-trunk-*.zip file from https://github.com/halide/Halide/releases & extract to the halide-win-64-distro of this folder.
-1. Open libpng/projects/vstudio2017/vstudio.sln in Visual Studio 2017, then rebuild the libpng project's Debug and Release (not "Debug Library" or "Release Library") configs targeting x64.
+1. Open libpng/projects/vstudio2017/vstudio.sln in Visual Studio 2017, then rebuild the libpng project's Debug and Release (including "Debug Library" or "Release Library") configs targeting x64.

 # Procedure from Scratch
 1. Download halide-win-64-distro-trunk-*.zip file from https://github.com/halide/Halide/releases